LSU-UE5/UE5-Materials/solid-material/README.md

 ##### `Step 12.`\|`UE5MAT`| :large_blue_diamond: :small_blue_diamond: :small_blue_diamond:

-Select the text in Room 2 and change it to **M_SolidTexture**.
-Now you notice that without the other masks that this doesn't look anything like wild grass.
+Select the text in Room 2 and change it to `M_Opaque_MSRAO`.
+Now you notice that without the other masks this looks flat and wrong.
 Lets change that.

 ![change text to m_solidtexture](images/changeMSolid.png)